Eamonn Holmes: Other television work

 In 2001, Holmes appeared on Lily Savage's Blankety Blank.
-In 2013, Holmes was a judge on the CBBC Blue Peter talent search for a new presenter, Blue Peter – You Decide.
+In 2013, he was a judge on the CBBC talent search Blue Peter – You Decide.

-Holmes has made four appearances on the long-running game show Who Wants to be a Millionaire?.
-The first time, he played with Alex Ferguson on 25 December 2004.
-On 25 August and 1 September 2007, he played with Kay Burley.
-On 20 May 2012, he returned with Ruth Langsford by his side.
-Finally, on 19 December 2013, to celebrate the end of Millionaire on ITV, Holmes re-appeared on the show with Alex Ferguson.
-Holmes has also appeared on celebrity editions of game shows including Fifteen to One, Call My Bluff, All Star Mr & Mrs, Tipping Point: Lucky Stars, Catchphrase and The Chase.
+Holmes has made four appearances on Who Wants to be a Millionaire?.
+He first appeared with Alex Ferguson on 25 December 2004, then with Kay Burley in August and September 2007.
+He returned with Langsford in May 2012, and again with Ferguson in December 2013 for the programme's final ITV episode.
+Holmes has also appeared on celebrity editions of Fifteen to One, Call My Bluff, All Star Mr & Mrs, Tipping Point: Lucky Stars, Catchphrase, and The Chase.

-Holmes has also made regular appearances on Big Brother's Bit on the Side and in 2015, he was heavily tipped as a housemate for Celebrity Big Brother 16.
-He has been a panellist on numerous episodes of Through the Keyhole, and appeared in ITV's Guess the Star in 2017.
-Since November 2017, he has provided the voiceover for Biggleton on CBeebies.
+Holmes has been a regular contributor to Big Brother's Bit on the Side, and in 2015 was widely tipped as a potential housemate for Celebrity Big Brother 16.
+He has been a panellist on Through the Keyhole, appeared on ITV's Guess the Star in 2017, and since November 2017 has provided the voiceover for the CBeebies series Biggleton.

-On 19 September 2021, Eamonn Holmes was interviewed by Joe Duffy on The Meaning of Life on RTÉ One (part of RTÉ Television) in Ireland.
+On 19 September 2021, Holmes was interviewed by Joe Duffy on The Meaning of Life on RTÉ One.

 Radio

-Holmes' foray into radio broadcasting was at Downtown Radio, Northern Ireland's first commercial independent radio station, in the late 1980s.
+Holmes began his radio career at Downtown Radio, Northern Ireland's first commercial independent station, in the late 1980s.

-From around 2003, Holmes presented The Eamonn Holmes Show on Radio 5 Live on Saturday mornings between 9 and 11 am for 6 years, last airing on 30 May 2009 as Holmes' contract with the BBC was not renewed.
-In 2005, Holmes hosted his own programme on London radio station Magic 105.4.
+From around 2003, he presented The Eamonn Holmes Show on BBC Radio 5 Live on Saturday mornings between 9 and 11 am, with his final programme airing on 30 May 2009.
+In 2005, he hosted a show on London station Magic 105.4.

-For a few weeks in 2008, Holmes took over Michael Parkinson's Sunday morning show on Radio 2.
+In 2008, Holmes briefly took over Michael Parkinson's Sunday morning show on BBC Radio 2.

-In 2016, Holmes presented his own radio show on Talkradio.
-The show was called Let's Talk With Eamonn Holmes and was broadcast on Saturdays from 6 am to 8 am and Sundays from 11 am to 1 pm.
+In 2016, he presented Let's Talk With Eamonn Holmes on Talkradio, broadcast on Saturdays from 6 am to 8 am and Sundays from 11 am to 1 pm.

-From January 2018 till February 2020, Holmes presented the weekday drivetime show on Talkradio.
+From January 2018 until February 2020, he presented the weekday drivetime show on Talkradio.

 Other work

 Holmes writes a column for The People newspaper.
-His autobiography was released in May 2006.
-The autobiography is called This is MY Life, a reference to another famous Irish Eamonn – Eamonn Andrews, after whom he was named.
-The book reveals some of what occurred behind the scenes during his tenure at GMTV.
+His autobiography, This is MY Life, was published in May 2006.
+The title references broadcaster Eamonn Andrews, after whom he was named.
+The book includes accounts of his time at GMTV.